opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 Aural similarity

 39     Parties disagree over how “Latisse” and “Lassez” should be pronounced and whether they are aurally similar.
 The Plaintiffs argue that the words should be pronounced as “lah-tees” and “lah-sees” respectively.
 The first syllables are aurally identical, while the second syllables are aurally similar, resulting in overall similarity.
-In particular, the Plaintiffs emphasize the similarity in the first syllable of “Latisse” and “Lassez”, citing _Johnson & Johnson v Uni-Charm Kabushiki Kasisha (Uni-Char Corp)_ [2007] 1 SLR(R) 1082 (at [11]) for the proposition that “the first syllable of a mark is most important as there is a ‘tendency for persons using the English language to slur the termination of words’”.
+In particular, the Plaintiffs emphasize the similarity in the first syllable of “Latisse” and “Lassez”, citing _Johnson & Johnson v Uni-Charm Kabushiki Kasisha (Uni-Char Corp)_ <span class="citation">[2007] 1 SLR(R) 1082</span> (at [11]) for the proposition that “the first syllable of a mark is most important as there is a ‘tendency for persons using the English language to slur the termination of words’”.

 40     The issue as to whether the marks are aurally similar is a question of fact and judgment for the

 court.
 In my view, there is some aural similarity between “Latisse” and “Lassez”.
-The evidence led by the Defendant regarding the French pronunciation of “Lassez” is of no direct relevance to the present case, for what must be ascertained is how the Singaporean consumer (whether medical professionals or end-users) will pronounce “Latisse” and “Lassez”: _Sarika Connoisseur Café Pte Ltd v Ferrero SpA_ [2013] 1 SLR 531 (“ _Sarika_ ”) at [30].
+The evidence led by the Defendant regarding the French pronunciation of “Lassez” is of no direct relevance to the present case, for what must be ascertained is how the Singaporean consumer (whether medical professionals or end-users) will pronounce “Latisse” and “Lassez”: _Sarika Connoisseur Café Pte Ltd v Ferrero SpA_ <span class="citation">[2013] 1 SLR 531</span> (“ _Sarika_ ”) at [30].
 I have not been provided sufficient evidence to persuade me that the degree of slippage from French to English is so high that the Singaporean consumer would pronounce “Lassez” according to the French pronunciation.

 41     Accordingly, I find that “Latisse” and “Lassez” are aurally similar.